Reimagining Anomalies: What If Anomalies Were Normal?: Introduction

 \section{Introduction}

-Anomaly detection is the task of identifying patterns that deviate from normal behavior, the so-called \emph{anomalies}.
-These anomalies can correspond to crucial actionable information in various domains such as medicine, manufacturing, surveillance, and environmental monitoring \citep{chandola2009anomaly, hartung2023deep}.
+Anomaly detection identifies patterns that deviate from normal behavior, the so-called \emph{anomalies}.
+These anomalies can correspond to crucial actionable information in various domains such as medicine, manufacturing, and environmental monitoring \citep{chandola2009anomaly}.

-Recently, deep learning-based methods have shown tremendous success in anomaly detection (AD), reducing error rates to approximately $1\%$ in numerous well-established image benchmarks \citep{reiss2021panda, deecke2021transfer, ruff2021, liznerski2022exposing}.
-However, deep learning-based anomaly detectors lack the out-of-the-box interpretability of their traditional counterparts, making it difficult to understand the reasoning behind their predictions \citep{liznerski2021}.
-Their lack of transparency is particularly concerning in sectors where safety is crucial and in situations where building trust or preventing social biases are essential \citep{gupta2018social, montavon2018methods, samek2020toward}.
+Recently, deep learning has shown tremendous success in anomaly detection (AD), reducing error rates to approximately $1\%$ in numerous image benchmarks \citep{reiss2021panda, ruff2021}.
+However, detectors based on deep learning lack the out-of-the-box interpretability of their traditional counterparts, making it difficult to understand the reasoning behind their predictions \citep{liznerski2021}.
+Their lack of transparency is particularly concerning in sectors where safety is crucial and in situations where building trust is essential \citep{samek2020toward}.
 Understanding modern anomaly detectors is a major challenge in contemporary AD and a necessary step before using AD in decision-making systems \citep{ruff2021}.

-Although feature-attribution techniques such as anomaly heatmaps \citep{liznerski2021, gudovskiy2022cflow, roth2022towards} have been explored, they do not explain the underlying semantics of anomalies relevant to the decision-making of the detectors.
+Although feature-attribution techniques such as anomaly heatmaps \citep{roth2022towards} have been explored, they do not explain the underlying semantics relevant to the decision-making of the detectors.
 In domains beyond AD, counterfactual explanation (CE) has emerged as a popular alternative.
-CE generates synthetic samples that change the model's prediction with minimal alterations to the original sample \citep{ghandeharioun_dissect_2021, abid2022meaningfully}.
-CEs are user-friendly and can provide explanations on a higher, semantic level, such as illustrated in Figure \ref{fig:motivation}.
+CE generates synthetic samples that change the model's prediction with minimal alterations to the original sample \citep{ghandeharioun_dissect_2021}.

-In this paper, we propose the use of CE to explain anomaly detectors.
-To our knowledge, this paper presents the first study of CE in modern image AD based on deep learning.
-The AD setting comes with several considerable challenges.
-Anomalies can be rare and unlabeled in AD, making it hard to synthesize realistic counterfactuals based on semantically meaningful concepts that are understandable to humans.
-Furthermore, normal samples often have limited diversity in AD, which complicates training modern deep generative models.